ubclaunchpad/LP-website/README.md

 npm run serve  # run website locally
 ```

-Head on over to [Contribution Guide](./CONTRIBUTING.md) for more details!
+Head on over to the [Contribution Guide](./CONTRIBUTING.md) for more details!